Explore chapters and articles related to this topic

 To complete this series of definitions and to reduce the potential for any confusion that might occur later in this text, specialty chemicals (also called specialties or effect chemicals) are particular chemical products, which provide a wide variety of effects on which many other industry sectors rely.
 Specialty chemicals are materials used on the basis of their performance or function.
 Consequently, in addition to effect chemicals they are sometimes referred to as performance chemicals or formulation chemicals.
 The physical and chemical characteristics of the single molecules or the formulated mixtures of molecules and the composition of the mixtures influence the performance of the end product.

-Published in The Journal of The Textile Institute, 2019
+Published in International Journal of Production Research, 2019